wrightmat/dnd-eberron/_ref/Magic.md

 #### Feats

+##### Chronal Control

+You can magically exert limited control over the flow of time around a creature.
+As a reaction, after you or a creature you can see within 30 feet of you makes an attack roll, an ability check, or a saving throw, you can force the creature to reroll.
+You make this decision after you see whether the roll succeeds or fails.
+The target must use the result of the second roll.

+You can use this ability a number of times equal to your proficiency bonus, and you regain any expended uses when you finish a long rest.

 #### Spell List

+The spells below take on the "Dunamancy" tag, along with their usual school of magic.

-- Cantrip: guidance, sapping sting
+- Cantrip: Guidance, Sapping Sting
-- 1st-level: bane, bless, gift of alacrity, magnify gravity
+- 1st-level: Bane, Bless, Gift of Alacrity, Magnify Gravity
-- 2nd-level: fortune's favor, immovable object, mirror image, wristpocket
+- 2nd-level: Fortune's Favor, Gentle Repose, Immovable Object, Mirror Image, Wristpocket
-- 3rd-level: pulse wave
+- 3rd-level: Haste, Pulse Wave, Slow
-- 4th-level: gate seal, gravity sinkhole
+- 4th-level: Gate Seal, Gravity Sinkhole
-- 5th-level: banishing smite, temporal shunt
+- 5th-level: Banishing Smite, Passwall, Temporal Shunt
-- 6th-level: forbiddance, gravity fissure
+- 6th-level: Forbiddance, Gravity Fissure, Scatter
-- 7th-level: forcecage, project image, reverse gravity, tether essence
-- 8th-level: dark star, reality break
-- 9th-level: gate, ravenous void, time ravage, time stop
+- 7th-level: Forcecage, Project Image, Reverse Gravity, Tether Essence
+- 8th-level: Dark Star, Demiplane, Maze, Reality Break
+- 9th-level: Gate, Ravenous Void, Time Ravage, Time Stop

 ### Entropomancy